wstrange/dartdap/README.md

 There is *EXPERIMENTAL* support for search result references (referrals)

-If SearchResult.referrals[] is not empty, it is an array or strings which are the DNs to repeat the search request.
+If SearchResult.referrals[] is not empty, it is an array of strings which are the DNs to repeat the search request.
 The SDK does not automatically follow referrals.

+There are two search methods:
+* `ldap.search` takes a dart `Filter` object.
+* `ldap.query` takes an https://tools.ietf.org/html/rfc2254 string to construct the filter

 ### Adding entries